NEW TESTAMENT CANON

 13) and as "the Scriptures" by 60 CE.
 (II Peter 3:15-16).

 So that's our first criterion — written by apostles or their

 CIRCULATION and ACCEPTANCE

 letter has been read among you, have it read also in the church of the

 Laodiceans; and see that you read also the letter from Laodicea.

-The NT does not have a
+The NT does not

 letter named "Laodiceans".
 This letter, however, is not necessarily a